tcnksm/deeeet.com/content/writing/gox-server.md

 ### Debugging

 You can run application by `heroku docker:start` command.
-Actually this is just docker container, so you can enter it for debugging it.
+Actually this is just docker container, so you can enter it like you do `heroku run bash` for debug.
 Docker image name is `heroku-docker-${hash}-start`,

 ```bash
 $ docker run -it heroku-docker-${hash}-start /bin/bash
 ```

+Or using `exec` to running container.

 ### Slug size